Hansel12092/Expense-Tracker-Collab-Project/README.md

 - Hansel: Responsible for Handling Expenses

-- Dustin: Responsible for calculating the total cost of the expenses
+- Dustin: Responsible for filtering and deleting expenses

-- Matthew: Responsible for filtering Expense categories
+- Matthew: Responsible for calculating the total cost of the expenses

 ## Expense Tracker Features